 The school owns 52 acres of playing fields, many of them situated in an area of Outstanding Natural Beauty.
 In addition, the Winchester College Boat Club offers rowers a unique and stunning setting for training.
 Founded in 1867 and one of the oldest school clubs in the country, it is located on the River Itchen, close to the main campus.

-Talented sportsmen are given maximum support and encouragement at Winchester.
-Our Sports Scholarships have been set up to bring out the best in boys who demonstrate exceptional ability on the football or cricket pitch.
-We also consider boys who show great promise in golf, hockey, tennis, squash, fencing and martial arts.
+Those with exceptional sporting talent are given maximum support and encouragement at Winchester.
+Our Sports Scholarships have been set up to bring out the best in pupils who demonstrate exceptional ability on the football or cricket pitch.
+We also consider pupils who show great promise in other sports including rowing, golf, hockey, tennis, squash/rackets, athletics and martial arts.